bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 We define another context function `runCtx()`, which is where the enqueuing behavior is implemented, and call this function instead of `stepCtx()` in the `refresh()` method and the `updateCtx()` function.
 Rather than implementing this behavior with a higher-order function, we store the inflight and enqueued promises directly on component context.
 We do this because we’ll need to modify the enqueuing algorithm in various ways for later steps.

 Because the enqueuing state is stored on contexts, enqueuing only happens for components which are rerendered.
-If a different element is rendered into an old component elsement’s position, the old context is blown away, so no enqueuing would occur.
+If a different element is rendered into an old component element’s position, the old context is blown away, so no enqueuing would occur.
 This means that element enqueuing happens based on the same element diffing algorithm which governs DOM node re-use and stateful components.

 ## Step 13: Async Children